hirscr/Divinci/README.md

 `from pprint import pprint`
 `from twilio.rest import Client`

+Divinci does NOT work on any CLI client before 1.0.4

 ## Using divinci

 First you will have to set up the Config file to be applicable to you.
 Also in the DV file, I have not generalized the home directory.
 You will have to change that too.
 Change every instance of `"/home/vermion/divi_ubuntu/"` to apply to your directory where the divi wallet is.
 Put the companion app in the same directory.